jjgecon/jjgecon.github.io/_posts/2020-05-19-(#22)-How-Often-Does-Active-Learning-Actually-Occur-Perception-versus-Reality - Copy.md

 [pdf version](https://jjgecon.github.io/files/opecon_pdfs/22.pdf)

 A typical education curriculum relies on teacher lectures as the main learning mechanism.
 Students show up to lectures and listen to the teacher.
 Learning literature defines this approach as a passive method.
 In contrast, active methods involve students in their learning.
 For example, asking students to briefly summarize the topic at the start of the class.
-Freeman et al., (2014) showed that students perform better in exams when the instructor predominantly used active teaching methods.
+Freeman et al. (2014) showed that students perform better in exams when the instructor predominantly used active teaching methods.

 ## One Sentence Summary